By Dana McKee

 Are you the primary caretaker of your child?
 Do you receive child support from the other parent?
 Often, parents informally agree not to file for child support.
 While this may have worked prior to the pandemic, some parents are finding that they can no longer support their child without financial assistance from their ex.
 In Maryland, both parents are legally obligated to financially support their minor child.
 Now may be the right time to ensure that the appropriate amount of child support is received or paid.

-Dana McKee and Alyssa Hildreth have represented clients in Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County, Howard County, Frederick County, Montgomery County, and Prince George’s County with their domestic matters.
+Dana McKee has represented clients in Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County, Howard County, Frederick County, Montgomery County, and Prince George’s County with their domestic matters.
 Contact 410-962-1030 to schedule a consultation.